alcionai/corso/website/docs/setup/advanced-restore.md

 import TabItem from '@theme/TabItem';
 import {Version} from '@site/src/corsoEnv';

-The basic restore command is a great and simple way to retrieve all of your data.
+The basic restore command is an easy way to return all of your data.
-But when more control of the results is needed, you can use the advanced configuration options.
+But when you need more control over the results you can use the advanced configuration options to change where and how the data gets restored

 ## Destination